4.5: Interpreting Nonverbal Communication

 - To explain nonverbal learning disabilities and how they may impact nonverbal communication.

 It is important that we are aware of the kinds of disabilities related to nonverbal communication.
-If you are a family member or teacher of a child with this type of disability, you can help by modeling the specific social skills and nonverbal communication skills.
+If you are a family member or teacher of an individual with this type of disability, you can help by modeling the specific social skills and nonverbal communication skills.
 Teachers sometimes use modeling in the classroom during a class meeting or open focus groups specifically dedicated to problem-solving.
-Modeling can be done with the use of Role Plays, Simulations, and/or Games.
+Modeling can be done with the use of role playing, simulations, and games.

-Nonverbal social skills disorders or inability to read emotions are also associated with Asperger's syndrome, a mild form of Autism, and ADHD, and ADD.
+Nonverbal social skills disorders or inability to read emotions is also associated with Asperger's syndrome, a mild form of Autism, Attention Deficit Disorder (ADD), and Attention Deficit Disorder (ADHD).
 You can learn more information about various types of Nonverbal Learning Disabilities from the articles, books, and websites provided below.
 (Jones)

 Resources for Nonverbal Learning Disabilities